web-overlay/web-overlay.github.io/index.md

 You need a Node.js installed on your computer.
 (We are using Node.js v12.16.xx for now.)

-Get the source code from GitHub (as this software is not yet exported as an npm package).
+Get the source code from GitHub (as this software is not yet published as an npm package).

 ```bash